YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ydb_env_set sets reasonable defaults for the following environment variables for normal YottaDB operation:

 .. parsed-literal::
-   ydb_dir, ydb_dist, gtm_etrap, ydb_gbldir, ydb_icu_version, ydb_log, ydb_principal_editing, gtm_prompt, gtm_repl_instance, gtm_retention, ydb_routines, ydb_tmp, ydb_rel
+   gtmdir, gtm_dist, gtm_etrap, gtmgbldir, gtm_icu_version, gtm_log, gtm_principal_editing, gtm_prompt, gtm_repl_instance, gtm_retention, gtmroutines, gtm_tmp, ydb_rel

 You can set the following environment variables before sourcing ydb_env_set or running the ydb script;

 * **gtm_chset** - set this to "UTF-8" to run YottaDB in UTF-8 mode; it defaults to M mode.
 As UTF-8 mode requires a UTF-8 locale to be set in LC_CTYPE or LC_ALL, if a locale is not specified, ydb_env_set also attempts to set a UTF-8 locale.
-Since YottaDB in UTF-8 mode often requires ydb_icu_version to be set, if it is not set, ydb_env_set attempts to determine the ICU version on the system and set it.
+Since YottaDB in UTF-8 mode often requires gtm_icu_version to be set, if it is not set, ydb_env_set attempts to determine the ICU version on the system and set it.
 This requires the icu-config program to be installed and executable by ydb_env_set.

-* **ydb_dir** (gtmdir) - set this to define a directory for the environment set by ydb_env_set.
+* **gtmdir** - set this to define a directory for the environment set by ydb_env_set.

 The following shell variables are used by the script and left unset at its completion:

 .. parsed-literal::
-   old_ydb_dist, old_gtmroutines, old_gtmver, tmp_gtm_tmp, tmp_passwd.
+   old_gtm_dist, old_gtmroutines, old_gtmver, tmp_gtm_tmp, tmp_passwd.

-The $ydb_routines value set by the ydb_env_set script enables auto-relink by default for object files in the $ydb_dir/$ydb_rel/o directory in M mode and $ydb_dir/$ydb_rel/o/utf8 in UTF-8 mode.
+The $gtmroutines value set by the ydb_env_set script enables auto-relink by default for object files in the $gtmdir/$ydb_rel/o directory in M mode and $gtmdir/$ydb_rel/o/utf8 in UTF-8 mode.
 Auto-relink requires shared memory resources and limits beyond those for database operation.
 If your system has inadequate shared memory configured, YottaDB displays messages along the lines of:

 .. parsed-literal::
    %YDB-E-SYSCALL, Error received from system call shmget() failed

 Refer to your OS documentation to configure shared memory limits (for example, on common Linux systems, the kernel.shmmax parameter in /etc/sysctl.conf).

 The ydb_env_set (and ydb) scripts, by design, are idempotent so that calling them repeatedly is safe.
-The YottaDB installation process ensures that ydb_env_set always sets ydb_dist correctly.
-Idempotency is implemented by checking the value of $ydb_dist and skipping all changes to environment variables if ydb_dist is already defined.
+The YottaDB installation process ensures that ydb_env_set always sets gtm_dist correctly.
+Idempotency is implemented by checking the value of $gtm_dist and skipping all changes to environment variables if gtm_dist is already defined.

 When gtm sources ydb_env_set, it provides a default execution environment (global directory and a default database (with BEFORE_IMAGE journaling) if none exists.
 By default, it creates the database in $HOME/.fis-gtm with a structure like the following; note that this directory structure has different locations for YottaDB routines (r), object files (o), and database-related files (g):